dr-richard-barker/GeneLabUserManual/README.md

 ### Study Details button

+The "Study Details" button is located at the top of the sidebar.
+This button pulls up a display with the study information including a small description.
+The display also includes a tab labeled samples that a user can press to see the individual samples and additional information.

+*Picture*

 ### Plot links take you to plot location

+Below the study details button is a label for each plot provided within the data visualization tool.
+Clicking these labeles when direct the user to the plot associated with the label.

 ### Modify Groups button

+At the bottom of the sidebar is the default Group selection that is utilized for each plot.
+A user can modify the groups that are selected by pressing the "Modify Groups" button.
+This button will prompt the user to select the individual groups that a user would like to see displayed on each plot.

 ### Multi-study visualization has download DGE table button

 ## PCA Plots
 ### *What is it?
 Why is it useful?*